mfischer-ucl/mfischer-ucl.github.io/_pages/metappearance.md

         (from top to bottom: textures, BRDFs, stationary svBRDFs, non-stationary svBRDFs, illumination, light transport).
     </figcaption>
 </figure>

 <br>

 <b>BibTeX</b><br>
+If you find our work useful and use parts or ideas of our paper or code, please cite: <br>
 <p style="background-color: #f7f7f7; line-height: 110%; margin: 5px 0 0 0">
     <span style="font-family: Lucida Console, Courier New, monospace">
         @article{fischer2022metappearance, <br>